 Quarantine Books Calculator

 There are many answers, but one of the best things you can do is to grab a valuable book.
 There are tons of remarkable, perspective-shifting literature out there, to which even the best Netflix series can't compare.
 Now we finally have the time!
-Just imagine how many different worlds your mind can visit, while your body rests safely at home...
+Just imagine how many different worlds your mind can visit while your body rests safely at home...

 Our calculator is here to help you plan your reading time.
-Not only will you find out how many books you can read during the quarantine, but also get a recommendations list drawn randomly from a collection of the 400 best books of all time.
+Not only will you find out how many books you can read during the quarantine, but also get recommendations to list drawn randomly from a collection of the 400 best books of all time.

 Let's plan the literary time of your life!

 The general rule is simple - enter the numbers you know, and let the calculator compute the numbers you don't.
 Let's go through some examples.

 How many books will I be able to read during my quarantine?